 If you don’t want to invest too much time learning about NLP, the underlying infrastructure, or deploying classifiers, you can use MonkeyLearn, a platform that makes it super easy to build, train, and consume text classifiers.

 Next, you’ll need to import the text you want to use for training your classifier.
-You can do this by uploading a CSV or Excel file with your data, or by connecting with a 3rd party app:
+You can do this by uploading a CSV or Excel file:

 Then, you’ll need to select the columns that contain the text examples you want to use for training the classifier:

 Now, you’ll need to define the tags that you will use for the text classifier.
 These are the categories or buckets that your model will make predictions for:

 While defining your tags, avoid using tags that are ambiguous or overlapping as this can cause confusion to your classifier and affect its accuracy.

 Also, it’s a good idea to structure your tags and build a hierarchical text classification process.
 This means that you should organize your tags according to their semantic relations.